hermangroup/docs/introduction/how-to-buy.rst

   https://exmo.com

   Exmo is a UK-registered exchange offering fiat deposits in USD, EUR, USD and UAH (Ukrainian Hryvnia).
-DASH trading pairs exist for BTC, USD and RUB.
+HISTORIA trading pairs exist for BTC, USD and RUB.

 BitBay